rklymentiev/py-for-neuro/chapters/chapter5.md

 * `width`: *integer*, number of columns in the output image, specified in tier-resolution (desired tier) pixel coordinates.
 * `height`: *integer*, number of rows in the output image, specified in tier-resolution (desired tier) pixel coordinates.

-You task is to:
+Your task is to:

 1. Get the image for the subject ID `69750516`.
-2. Update the parameters of request: set the quality to 50%, set downsample to 2, the resulted image should have the size `(5000, 5000)`
+2. Update the parameters of request: set the quality to 50%, set downsample to 2, the resulting image should have the size `(5000, 5000)`
-3. Print the status code and plot the resulted image.
+3. Print the status code and plot the resulting image.

 <codeblock id="05_08">